 Need more help?

-We recommend you find the home page of the website where the PDF is hosted, and locate the webpage on the site where that PDF can be downloaded from.
-This often gives you the information you need, such as date, author, and publisher.
+If you are unable to locate details like the publication date, try finding the webpage of the site where the PDF can be downloaded.
+This often gives you further information that you might need, such as date, author, and publisher.